arthanzel/dootfiles/README.md

 `./install.sh` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
 The environment variable `$DOOTFILES` defined in `shell/bashrc.link` will also reflect this location.

 The installer will prompt you to skip, overwrite, or backup existing files.
-Symlinks pointing outside of dootfiles will never be touched.
-So if you have a non-doot dotfile link that points elsewhere, it's safe.

 `./install.sh uninstall` removes all symlinks and restores all backups, hopefully returning your home directory to what is was before.
 Again, non-dootfiles aren't changed.